Skip to main content

 ISAM Proclamation [PDF]

 Group of people posing outdoors for the “Feel the Burn 5k” event holding a banner with trees and cars in the background.Pictured above are the participants of the 2024 “Feel the Burn 5k” at the Kettle Moraine State Forest – Lapham Peak Unit.
-Returning in 2025, this event helps raise funds for prescribed fire at the forest.
+This event helps raise funds for prescribed fire in the forest.
 Photo Credit: Wisconsin DNR.

 Volunteer Opportunities